Worried about fuel bills and keeping warm? These tips and resources could help.

 Explore what improvements are possible in your home with Plan Builder

 This free online tool can help you explore and plan what measures might be suitable for your home and give you an idea of the potential costs.
+It covers all homes in Oxfordshire.
 Find out more.

 Check to see what grants are currently available

 You may be eligible for energy efficiency upgrades to be fitted to your home, free of charge.
 These upgrades are known as ‘retrofitting’ and could help to reduce your energy bills and make your home easier to keep warm.
+Currently, grants of up to £25,000 are available for qualifying households (available grants frequently change so it is worth regularly checking).
 Find out more.

 See if the Cosy Homes Oxfordshire service is right for you

 If you have the funds to pay for work, and are considering multiple home improvements, this service provides a full, one-stop-shop service to help you increase the energy efficiency of your home.
 Visit cosyhomesoxfordshire.org.

 A wide range of help and assistance for Oxford City Residents to stay warm and safe in your home.
 Particularly suitable if you are over 65, have a disability, are on low income or have a long term health condition.
 They can help with loft insulation, draught proofing, boiler and storage heater repairs and servicing, gas safety works and radiator valves.
 Find out more.